daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 -->

-##How to do well
+## How to do well

 1. Put in the work

-- Read the handout and the relevant parts of the text (the parts outlined in this handout) in advance of the lecture, come with questions
+- Read the handout and the relevant parts of the text (as outlined in this handout) in advance of the lecture, come with questions

     - Handouts and lectures mainly follow the text